Saturday Club Ride

 If you’re unsure about which group to ride with then opt for the shorter/slower ride.

-Any person who wishes to join the club ride but hasn’t experience of cycling with a club must come along to one of our non-members’ introductory rides.
+Any person who wishes to join the club ride but hasn’t experience of cycling with a club must read our group riding booklet and come along to one of our non-members’ introductory rides.
 These are held on the first Saturday of the month, 9.30 am at the Leisure Centre and pre-registration is required.

 - 12 to 14 year olds will need to ride with a parent or guardian and a signed parental consent form.